 - Broken file directory (MBR, essential for reading files on your flash drive).

 Most people will know to exercise great care when handling their USB drive near their computer’s ports.
-Placing drives in too hard causes damage to both devices, removing it with too much force, at the wrong time, can be equally bad for the hardware and any files being stored.
-Other causes – such as malfunctioning components and viruses.
+Placing drives in too hard causes damage to both devices, removing it with too much force, at the wrong time, can be equally bad for the hardware and any stored files.
+Other causes — such as malfunctioning components and viruses.
 These can be less obvious, leaving you confused.

-What can I do to Retrieve Data Safely?
+What can Consumers do to Retrieve Data Safely?

 Important, if your USB drive becomes physically damaged, avoid trying to fix it yourself.
 Attempting to piece it back together, without proper knowledge of the internal structure or the right equipment, you will cause irreparable damage, and lose your data.
 Get the most out of your drive.
 Back-up files in other locations as you save to the memory stick.
 Email files to yourself, this ensures you can access documents anywhere.